USEPA/lfg-calc-py/lfg_calc_py/methods/README.md

 ## Parameters in "Default Parameters" YAML file
-1. _degradable_organic_carbon_: fpo, fractional amount of degradable organic carbon in the year of deposition, Mg C / Mg waste
+1. _degradable_organic_carbon_: fpo, fractional amount of degradable organic carbon in the year of deposition, Mg C / Mg waste.
+Default is 0.17.
-2. _degradable_organic_carbon_fraction_: fpo, fraction of the degradable organic carbon that can be decomposed
+2. _degradable_organic_carbon_fraction_: fpo, fraction of the degradable organic carbon that can be decomposed.
+Default is 0.5
-3. _methane_content_: fpo, fraction by volume of methane in the landfill gas
+3. _methane_content_: fpo, fraction by volume of methane in the landfill gas.
+Default is 0.5.
-4. _methane_fraction_: fpo, fractional methane correction factor for aerobic decomposition in the year of deposition
+4. _methane_fraction_: fpo, fractional methane correction factor for aerobic decomposition in the year of deposition.
+Default is 1.

+## Model parameters
+1. _model_type_: required, str, YAML file format for model (single-year input vs multi-year input)
+2. _use_default_model_parameters_: required, bool, whether the default parameters should be used
+3. _degradable_organic_carbon_: optional, fpo, fractional amount of degradable organic carbon in the year of deposition, Mg C / Mg waste.
+Required if default parameters not used.
+4. _degradable_organic_carbon_fraction_: optional, fpo, fraction of the degradable organic carbon that can be decomposed.
+Required if default parameters not used.
+5. _methane_content_: optional, fpo, fraction by volume of methane in the landfill gas.
+Required if default parameters not used.
+6. _methane_fraction_: optional, fpo, fractional methane correction factor for aerobic decomposition in the year of deposition.
+Required if default parameters not used.
+7. _default_decay_rates_: required, str, source of decay rate values
+   8. Barlaz: use decay rates from Barlaz literature (WARM default)
+   9. IPCC: use decay rates from IPCC literature (currently not supported)
+   10. False: decay rates are not imported from literature, user must provide
+8. _material_decay_rates_: optional, list,

 ## Landfill physical characteristics
-1. _moisture_conditions_: required, fpo, annual precipitation at landfill in alignment with WARM
+1. _moisture_conditions_: required, str, annual precipitation at landfill in alignment with WARM
    1. Dry: <20 inches of precipitation per year
    3. Moderate: 20-40 inches of precipitation per year
    4. Wet: >40 inches of precipitation per year